Dennis Yao

 Dennis Alden Yao (born August 29, 1953) is an American academic who served as a member of the Federal Trade Commission (FTC) from 1991 to 1994.
 A member of the Democratic Party, Yao was the first Asian American to serve on the FTC and the third career economist to serve on the body, which has generally been composed of attorneys.
+Yao is currently the Lawrence E. Fouraker Professor of Business Administration and Chair of the Doctoral Programs at Harvard Business School.

 Early life and education

 Dennis Alden Yao was born on August 29, 1953, in Urbana, Illinois.
 In 1975, he received his undergraduate (B.S.E.) degree in engineering from Princeton University.
 Yao went on to receive his Master of Business Administration (M.B.A.) degree from the University of California, Berkeley in 1977.

 After working in the private sector as a product planner for Ford Motor Company, Yao would receive his PhD in economics from the Stanford Graduate School of Business in 1985.

 Career

 Academic career

 From 1983 to 1991, Yao served in various academic capacities within the Wharton School of Business of the University of Pennsylvania.
 At Wharton, he developed and taught a class that focused on strategies for competition within an oligopolistic framework called “Competitive Strategy and Industrial Structure.”